Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/README.md

 # Classical and Quantum Topology Machine Learning: Spherical and Hyperbolic TORIC TOPOLOGIES
-The GitHub repositories referenced in this paper, titled “SPHERICAL AND HYPERBOLIC TORIC TOPOLOGY-BASED CODES ON GRAPH EMBEDDING FOR ISING MRF MODELS: CLASSICAL AND QUANTUM TOPOLOGY MACHINE LEARNING,” contain the source code related to the research [https://doi.org/10.48550/arXiv.2307.15778](https://arxiv.org/abs/2307.15778).
+The GitHub repositories referenced in this paper, titled “Spherical and Hyperbolic Toric Topology-Based Codes On Graph Embedding for Ising MRF Models: Classical and Quantum Topology Machine Learning”, contain the source code related to the research [https://doi.org/10.48550/arXiv.2307.15778](https://arxiv.org/abs/2307.15778).